The Atacama Cosmology Telescope: DR6 Power Spectrum Foreground Model and Validation: Conclusion

 \section{Conclusion}

 In this work, we have described in greater detail the baseline ACT DR6 foreground model from L25, detailing the DR6 models for Galactic dust, the tSZ and kSZ effect, the CIB, radio galaxy emission, and cross-correlations between these components.
 We have summarized the L25 constraints on the model parameters from the ACT DR6 multi-frequency observations and further checked that the model (where meaningful comparisons are possible) is consistent with other data from \emph{Planck} and SPT.
+In particular, from our constraint on the kSZ power spectrum, we derived conservative limits on the duration of reionization of $\Delta z_{\rm rei} < 4.4$, but with some dependence on the assumed median reionization redshift and on the other foreground templates.
 We have further described tests from L25 on an extensive suite of foreground modifications, extending the baseline model with additional free parameters, new or modified foreground templates, and modified fiducial values.
 In all cases, the ACT DR6 cosmological parameter constraints shift by less than $0.5\sigma$, and typically significantly less.
 Finally, we have constructed realistic non-Gaussian microwave sky simulations, with correlations amongst the various fields.
 We have shown that we recover the input cosmological parameters of the CMB component within $1\sigma$ in most cases, with the largest deviation at $1.9\sigma$ (noting that the distribution of deviations is consistent with results expected from a single simulation, and indeed only one foreground realization is available, and that the same noise realization is used in each simulation).

 From a foreground cleaning perspective, the current models describe the DR6 sky acceptably well, but in L25 and further described here, we have seen that the sensitivity of the DR6 data has necessitated adding the $\alpha_{\rm tSZ}$ parameter, which describes the scale dependence of the tSZ power spectrum.
 Future high-sensitivity experiments like the Simons Observatory~\citep{2019JCAP...02..056A,SimonsObservatory:2025wwn} may thus require even more complexity in features such as the CIB SED and the shape of the tSZ template in order to obtain unbiased cosmological parameters from the CMB.